auth0/docs/articles/integrations/aws-api-gateway/index.md

 With AWS, you can create powerful, serverless, highly scalable APIs and applications through AWS Lambda, AWS API Gateway, and a Javascript client.

-This tutorial demonstrates how to use API gateway with IAM and the Auth0 AWS delegation and OpenId capabilties to tie permissions of your AWS API Gateway methods to your existing user base.
+This tutorial demonstrates how to use API gateway with IAM and the Auth0 AWS delegation and OpenId capabilities to tie permissions of your AWS API Gateway methods to your existing user base.

 ### Setup the AWS API Gateway
 You will need to have node.js already installed.
 Perform the following steps to create a [DynamoDB](https://aws.amazon.com/dynamodb) table and the lambda functions and APIs for getting and putting pets.